openebs-archive/openebs-docs/docs/deployjiva.md

 ---
 ------

-OpenEBS can be used to create Storage Pool on host disk or externally mounted disk.
-This Storage Pool can be used to create Jiva volume which can be utilizing to run applications.
-By default, Jiva volume will be deploying on host root disk.
-If you are using external disk, more details are mentioned on [storage pool](next/setupstoragepools.html) to create storage pool with external disk.
+OpenEBS can be used to create Storage Pool on a host disk or an externally mounted disk.
+This Storage Pool can be used to create Jiva volume which can be utilized to run applications.
+By default, Jiva volume will be deployed on host root disk.
+If you are using an external disk, see [storage pool](next/setupstoragepools.html) for more details about creating storage pool with external disk.

-### Deploying Jiva Storage Engine
+## Deploying Jiva Storage Engine

-Jiva can be deployed in your Kubernetes cluster by following steps.
-Before installation, all [prerequisites](next/prerequisites.html) have to be achieved on the Nodes.
+Jiva can be deployed in your Kubernetes cluster by using the following procedure.
+Before installation, all [prerequisites](next/prerequisites.html) must be set on the Nodes.

-1. Clone latest OpenEBS repository.
-This can be done by following way.
+1. Clone latest OpenEBS repository using the following command.

   ```
   git clone https://github.com/openebs/openebs.git